Lower Eyelid Surgery St. Louis - Lower Blepharoplasty Missouri

 Preparing for Surgery

-Recovery from Surgery
+Surgery

-If this procedure is done by itself, most patients are able to go home the same day.
-Pain medication and antibiotics will be prescribed.
-Bruising and swelling may be present around the eyes for one to two weeks.
-Dr. Cabbabe will ask that you keep ice on the surgical site to decrease this.
-He will also ask you to keep your head elevated to decrease swelling.
-He may recommend eye drops for a period of time.
-Sutures will be removed within 5 – 7 days.
+Patients are able to go home after surgery.
+Pain medication will be prescribed.
+Bruising and swelling will be present around the eyes for 1-2 weeks.
+Dr. Cabbabe will ask that you keep ice on the area to decrease this.
+He will also ask you to keep your head elevated to decrease swelling and apply antibiotic ointment to the incision line.
+Patients are asked to apply moisturizing eye drops after surgery.
+Patients are able to shower the next day.
+Sutures will be removed in 5 – 7 days.